So you want to contribute? Great! Here’s a short checklist with the most important points:

 go vetis clean.
 (This checks for a number of potential problems the compiler doesn’t catch.)

-- Other branches are probably topic branches and may be subject to rebasing.
+Other branches are probably topic branches and may be subject to rebasing.
 Don’t base any work on them unless you specifically know otherwise.
+Generally, avoid creating branches on the main repo, preferring instead to have topic branches on your own fork.

 All contributions are made under the same MPLv2 license as the rest of the project, except documentation, user interface text and translation strings which are licensed under the Creative Commons Attribution 4.0 International License.
 You retain the copyright to code you have written.